What laws apply to tenants and landlords in Fairfax County?

-The purpose of the move-out inspection is to give the tenant and landlord the opportunity to view the rental together and work out any problems that might affect the return of the tenant’s deposit.
+The purpose of the move-out inspection is to give the tenant and landlord the opportunity to view the dwelling together and work out any problems that might affect the return of the tenant’s deposit.
 If there are damages or conditions that were not seen or identifiable during the inspection, the landlord may seek recovery for the damages.
-However, the tenant may present a copy of the move-out report to support the tenant's position that additional damages did not exist at the time of the move-out inspection.
-Review § 55-248.15:1 of the VRLTA for details about security deposits.
+However, the tenant may present a copy of the move-out report to support the tenant's position that the additional damages did not exist at the time of the move-out inspection.
+Review § 55.1-1226 of the VRLTA for details about security deposits.

 MAINTENANCE AND REPAIR

 Can the tenant withhold the rent if the landlord violates the lease or fails to provide maintenance?

 Rent should never be withheld.
 A landlord can proceed with eviction proceedings if the tenant doesn't pay rent for any reason.
 If there are maintenance issues or repairs needed in the dwelling that that landlord won’t fix, review the Tenant Resource Sheet to find out which county agency to call for assistance.
 Contact Consumer Affairs at 703-222-8435 for guidance and discuss options such as voluntary mediation.

 If the landlord has failed to perform maintenance or repair duties as it relates to health, safety or habitability concerns, a tenant may consider paying rent in an escrow account in the Fairfax County General District Court.
 A tenant should review § 55.1-1244 of the VRLTA.
 To request the rent escrow account, a tenant must file the Tenant's Assertion and Complaint Form in the Fairfax County General District Court.
 Since this is a legal procedure, consider talking with a lawyer for more guidance.